r00ster91/viridian-wasm/README.md

 # viridian-wasm

-A game written for the [WASM-4](https://wasm4.org) fantasy console, for educational purposes.
+Viridian from the game [VVVVVV](https://store.steampowered.com/app/70300/VVVVVV/) on the [WASM-4](https://wasm4.org) fantasy console!

-It is written in raw WebAsssembly Text and compiles down to merely 842 bytes!
+It is written in raw WebAsssembly Text and compiles down to merely 842 bytes.

 ![image](https://user-images.githubusercontent.com/35064754/165492461-137c318b-95a8-4db4-acd6-073d19b81005.png)